enricoliit/SeeElegans/Readme.txt

-Step 3) commands to run the identification step
+Step 3) commands to run the identification step when in ./Step3Identification folder

 	% loading stack
 	load('.\..\wholestack.mat');